minto4644/Sertis_Interview/README.md

 I will list down the possible solution approach that I tried to ponder for this problem.

 1. Using existing simple face detection model to detect face bounding boxes
 	- Rotate the given image at 90, 180, 270 angles and use face detection model to get face predictions.
-Select for angle that gives maximun score(face detection models generally gives confidence score with predicted bounding box).
+	- Select for angle that gives maximun score(face detection models generally gives confidence score with predicted bounding box).

 2. Traning orientation classification model from scratch
 	- Take a human face dataset.
-Rotate images at 90, 180, 270 as data augumentation step.
-Label for each image would be roatation angle.
-Train on this dataset with angle as classification label.
+	- Rotate images at 90, 180, 270 as data augumentation step.
+	- Label for each image would be roatation angle.
+	- Train on this dataset with angle as classification label.

 I went ahead with first approach.
 Let me explain the approach in detail.

 - Solution Initution
 	Following the intuition from facial landmarks detection [blog](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) by pyimagesearch, thought of extracting leftEye , rightEye and nose coordinates.
-Then calculate angle bewtween midpoint of eyes and nose point.
-But this approach was based on first detecting faces inside images.
+Then calculate angle bewtween midpoint of eyes and nose point for understanding orientation.
+But, this approach was based on first detecting faces inside images.
 Dlib hog detector is not rotation invariant and thus was failing on badly-oriented images to detect faces.
 Egg vs chicken problem.

 Let's name 4 orientations that we need to classify.